Battle of Alarcos: Background

-In 1189 the Almohad caliph Yaqub al-Mansur returned from Marrakesh to fight the Portuguese who, with the help of a Christian alliance, had taken over Silves.
-He successfully recaptured the city and went back to his capital.
+In 1190, Almohad caliph al-Mansur traveled from North Africa to al-Andalus to invade Portugal, which had captured the city of Silves the prior year.
+After a campaign of approximately 15 months, al-Mansur successfully recaptured the city in July 1191 and then proceeded to return back to his capital.

 An armistice between the Almohads and the Christian kings of Castile and León ensued.
-At the expiration of the truce, and having received news that Yaqub was gravely ill in Marrakesh and that his brother Abu Yahya, the governor of Al-Andalus, had crossed the Mediterranean to declare himself king and take over Marrakesh, Alfonso VIII of Castile decided to attack the region of Seville in 1194.
-A strong host under the archbishop of Toledo (Martín López de Pisuerga), which included the military Order of Calatrava, ransacked the province.
-Having successfully crushed his brother's ambitions, Yaqub al-Mansur was left with no choice other than to lead an expedition against the Christians, who were now threatening the northern province of his empire.
+At the expiration of the truce in 1194, Alfonso decided to invade Almohad territory in southern al-Andalus including the Guadalquivir River heartland.
+Alfonso struck at the time as he had learned that al-Mansur was gravely ill and that his brother, Abu Yahya, the governor of al-Andalus, had traveled to Marrakesh in an attempt to claim the Almohad throne for himself.
+Leading the invasion for Alfonso was Martín López de Pisuerga, the Archbishop of Toledo, supported by the military Order of Calatrava.
+Meanwhile in Marrakesh, al-Mansur recovered from his illness and reasserted control over his brother.
+Al-Mansur then initiated plans to lead an expedition back into al-Andalus to deal with the Christians invaders.

-On the first day of June, 1195, he landed at Tarifa.
-Passing through the province of Seville, the main Almohad army reached Cordova on June 30, reinforced by the few troops raised by the local governors and by a Christian cavalry contingent under Pedro Fernández de Castro, who held a personal feud against the Castilian king.
-On July 4 Ya'qub moved out of Cordova; his army crossed the pass of Muradal (Despeñaperros) and advanced through the plain of Salvatierra.
-A cavalry detachment of the Order of Calatrava, plus some knights from nearby castles, tried to gather news about the Almohad strength and its heading; they were surrounded by Muslim scouts and almost massacred, but managed to provide information to the Castilian king.
+On the first day of June 1195, al-Mansur landed at Tarifa.
+Passing through the province of Seville, the main Almohad army reached Córdoba on June 30, reinforced by the troops of local governors and by a Christian cavalry contingent under Pedro Fernández de Castro, who held a personal feud against Alfonso.
+On July 4 al-Mansur departed Córdoba, traveled through the Muradal pass into the Campo de Calatrava and the fertile plain dominated by the fortress of Salvatierra.
+Along the way, al-Mansur's forces intercepted and surrounded a Christian cavalry detachment tracking the advancement of the Muslim army.
+The Christian forces were surrounded and virtually annihilated.
+Only a handful of Christian scouts managed to escape the encirclement and report back to Alfonso.

 Alfonso gathered his forces at Toledo and marched down to Alarcos (al-Arak, in Arabic), near the Guadiana River, a place which marked the Southern limit of his kingdom and where a fortress was under construction.
-He intended on barring the access to the rich Tagus valley, and did not wait for the reinforcements the Kings Alfonso IX of León and Sancho VII of Navarre were sending.
-When on July 16 the Almohad host came in view, Yaqub al-Mansur did not accept battle on this day or the day after, preferring to give rest to his forces; but early the day after that, Wednesday, July 18, the Almohad army formed for battle around a small hill called La Cabeza, two bow-shots from Alarcos.
+He intended on barring access to the rich Tagus valley, and did not wait for the reinforcements en route from King Alfonso IX of León and King Sancho VII of Navarre.
+When the Almohad host came into view on July 16, al-Mansur did not accept battle immediately, preferring to give rest to his forces.
+On Wednesday, July 18, however, the Almohad army formed for battle around a small hill called La Cabeza, two bow-shots from Alarcos.